Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 CodeFusion Studio (CFS) provides a combined configuration tool to allow easy configuration of pin and clock settings.
 The Configuration Tool uses CFSCONFIG files which are generated using the New Project wizard.
 Clicking on the appropriate .cfsconfig file in your project will open the Config Tool.

+> [!IMPORTANT]
+>
+> 1. Within VS Code, click on the Explorer button on the left Side Bar
+> 1. Click on `max32690-tqfn.cfsconfig` to open the Configuration Tool
+>

 ![Open Config Tool](img/open-cfg-tool.png)